knadoor/Data-Analyst-Portfolio/1 - Analysis of Economic Data/readme.md

 This project was completed as part of the Udacity Data Analyst Nanodegree program.

 ## Introduction
-Economic datasets from the [GapMinder](https://www.gapminder.org/data/) was analyzed after the data wrangling process.
+Economic datasets downloaded from [Gapminder](https://www.gapminder.org/data/) were analyzed after the data wrangling process.
 The aim is to answer the following questions:
 * Have certain countries of the world been growing in the selected metrics better than others?
 * How has income growth differed between the two major developing economies, China and India?
 * Is there a correlation between rising per capita income levels and electricity usage per person?